mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 The Spider Men flow is completed
 ```

-So far so good.
-Another important feature of the `catch` function is that it catches all the exceptions thrown during the executions of the transformations chained to the flow before it.
+So far, so good.
+Another essential feature of the `catch` function is that it catches all the exceptions thrown during the executions of the transformations chained to the flow before it.
 Let's make an example.
 The following code will throw an exception that will be easily handled by the `catch` function:

 ```kotlin
 val spiderMenNames =